Patolli: Game pieces

+The game board has 52 casas or houses arranged in an "X" shape.
+The game board was traditionally painted onto a reed mat and Patolli players were reported to travel with a the game rolled up along with a cloth bag of black bean lots.
+Duran wrote, "Andaban los taures de este juego siempre con la estera debajo del sobaco, y con los dados atados k un paniito como algunos taures de este tiempo, que siempre andan apercibidos con los naypes en las calzas de tablage en tablage.
+[The game's players always carried their mat under their armpit, and their dice tied in a small bundle, like certain gamblers of our time, who always carry their playing card in their breeches as they move from one gaming table to another.]"

 Gameplay

 The object of patolli is to move six game pieces to the end of a board composed of specially-marked squares.
 In order to complete a round, a player must get all six of their game markers from their starting queue to the ending square on the game board before the other player.
 The ultimate goal of the game is for a player to win all of the opponent's treasure; to do this, the players may need to play more than one round of the game.

 Movement

 The players take turns tossing the beans onto the game area.
 In order for a player to get one of their markers on the game board, one bean would have to land with its hole face up and all the others face down (getting a score of one).
 Once a player has done so, the player places one of their game markers from their starting queue onto the starting square of the game board.

 If a player already has a marker on the game board, they can move it forward (clockwise around the "X" shape) the same number of spaces as there are holes showing from the toss.
 A toss showing five holes, however, allows the player to move their marker ten spaces forward.
 A player cannot move a marker onto a space that already has a marker (belonging to either player) on it.
 If the player cannot move any of their markers because they would overshoot the ending square or land on a spot occupied by another marker, they lose their turn.